prefab-cloud/prefab-cli/README.md

   Override the value of an item for your user/API key combo

 EXAMPLES
+  $ prefab override my.flag.name # will prompt for variant

   $ prefab override my.flag.name --variant=true

   $ prefab override my.flag.name --remove